Hungarian nobility: Liberation and war of independence

-Cooperation, absolutism and reforms
+Cooperation and absolutism

 Charles III again confirmed the privileges of the Estates of the "Kingdom of Hungary, and the Parts, Kingdoms and Provinces thereto annexed" in 1723 in return for the enactment of the Pragmatic Sanction which established his daughters' right to succeed him.
 Montesquieu, who visited Hungary in 1728, regarded the relationship between the king and the Diet as a good example of the separation of powers.
 The magnates almost monopolized the highest offices, but both the Hungarian Court Chancellery – the supreme body of royal administration – and the Lieutenancy Council – the most important administrative office – also employed lesser noblemen.
 In practice, Protestants were excluded from public offices after a royal decree, the Carolina Resolutio, obliged all candidates to take an oath on the Virgin Mary.

 The Peace of Szatmár and the Pragmatic Sanction maintained that the Hungarian nation consisted of the privileged groups, independent of their ethnicity, but the first debates along ethnic lines occurred in the early 18th century.
 The jurist Mihály Bencsik claimed that the burghers of Trencsén (now Trenčín in Slovakia) should not send delegates to the Diet because their ancestors had been forced to yield to the conquering Magyars in the 890s.
 A priest, Ján B. Magin, wrote a response, arguing that ethnic Slovaks and Hungarians enjoyed the same rights.
 In Transylvania, a bishop of the Romanian Greek Catholic Church, Baron Inocențiu Micu-Klein (d.
-1768), demanded the recognition of the Romanians as the fourth Nation.
+1768), tried to speak "on behalf of the whole Romanian nation in Transylvania" at the Diet in 1737 but he could not finish the speech because other delegates stated that he could refer only to the Romanians or to the Romanian people for the Romanian Nation did not exist.
+Five years later, he unsuccessfully demanded the recognition of the Romanians as the fourth Nation on ethnic grounds.

 Maria Theresa (r.
 1740–1780) succeeded Charles III in 1740, which gave rise to the War of the Austrian Succession.
 The noble delegates offered their "lives and blood" for their new "king" and the declaration of the general levy of the nobility was crucial at the beginning of the war.
-Grateful for their support, Maria Therese strengthened the links between the Hungarian nobility and the monarch.
+Grateful for their support, Maria Theresa strengthened the links between the Hungarian nobility and the monarch.
 She established the Theresian Academy and the Royal Hungarian Bodyguard for young Hungarian noblemen.
 Both institutions enabled the spread of the ideas of the Age of Enlightenment.
-Freemasonry became also popular, especially among the magnates.
+Freemasonry became popular, especially among the magnates, but masonic lodges were also open to untitled noblemen and professionals.